JeromeDane/hearthstone-log-reader/README.md

 # Hearthstone Log Reader

-This module is simple.
-It takes care of the low-level monitoring of the [Hearthstone](http://us.battle.net/hearthstone/) log file and emits events based on what happens in the log file.
+This node module takes care of the low-level monitoring of the [Hearthstone](http://us.battle.net/hearthstone/) log file and emits events based on what happens in the log file.
 Use this module if you want to build your own Hearthstonedeck tracker and don't want to do the work of parsing through the nasty log file yourself.

+This is still in BETA.
+Please [report any issues or requests](https://github.com/JeromeDane/hearthstone-log-reader/issues).

 - [Credits](#credits)
 - [Prerequisites](#prerequisites)